PhyrexianTR/yakinlarimibul/README.md

 If you want to install this PHP script, you can provide Database Info to "InstallDatabase.php" in order to create tables.
 Then you have to set this Database Info in index.php.

+"InstallDatabase.php" must be deleted in the directory after the successful creation of database tables.

 Please be careful the database should be utf8mb4_unicode_ci in collation field.
 Tested with:
 Server Database MYSQL